 How To Use FVGs To Trade Price Action?

 Fair Value Gaps (FVGs) can be found on all timeframes and there are numerous trading strategies that can be implemented using them.
-In this example, we will focus on utilizing FVGs for trend continuation after a significant impulsive move.
-As previously mentioned, we can anticipate the price to return to these FVGs before continuing in the same direction as the impulse move.
+In this example, let's focus on utilizing FVGs for trend continuation after a significant impulsive move.
+As previously mentioned, you can anticipate the price to return to these FVGs before continuing in the same direction as the impulse move.
 Traders can take advantage of this by waiting for the price to reach the FVG area of interest and then entering a trade, targeting trend continuation.

 For example, let's take a look at the Solana chart during its large run in January 2023.
 As seen on the left side of the chart, a FVG was formed and price consolidated over several days before it returned to test the FVG.
 Traders might have used this FVG as a key level of interest for entry into a long trade on SOL and rode it for further trend continuation.